teamjeaster/MatrixConfig/README.md

 ## Warning!
 The config here is most likely in development; it's better to download it in Matrix's discord server (config-share channel.)

+Also, don't assume that this config will be perfect for your server out of the box - each server is different, you should tweak the config for your own needs.